AxonIQ/axon-server-plugin-api/README.md

 ### Command

-Commands can be intercepted before they are sent to a command handler and Command Results are intercepted after the command handler has handled the command.
+Commands can be intercepted before they are sent to a command handler and CommandResults are intercepted after the command handler has handled the command.

 Axon Server executes all registered _CommandRequestInterceptor_ instances before sending the command to the handler.